Faculty Members

 Formulation of research methods in scientific fields from a statistical perspective

 The purpose of my research is to develop statistical methods to extract necessary information and remove noise from measured data, mainly in the field of physics, and offer such methods to researchers.
-I aim to establish scientific methodologies to replace the conventional approach, which depends on the intuition and experience of researchers, so that anyone, whether specialist or otherwise, can engage in research activities.
+I aim to establish scientific methodologies to replace the conventional approach—which depends on the intuition and experience of the researcher—so that anyone, whether specialist or otherwise, can engage in research activities.

 NAKAYASU Mari